8 Steps for Parents Completing the FAFSA® Form

 For a FAFSA form to be considered complete, all contributors must provide their information, consent and approval, and signature on the form.
 This includes your child.

-If you start the FAFSA form on your child’s behalf, remind them to enter their form.
-They can do so by following the steps included in their invite email or by logging in to their StudentAid.gov account and accessing the “My Activity” page.
+If you start the FAFSA form on your child’s behalf, remind them to enter and complete their form.
+They can do so by following the steps included in their invite email or by logging in to their StudentAid.gov account and selecting their FAFSA form under the “My Activity” section.

-Your child will need to enter their FAFSA form and complete the student sections of the form.
-This includes the “Student Demographics,” “Student Financials,” and “Select Schools” sections.
+Your child will need to enter their FAFSA form and complete the student sections.
+These include the “Student Demographics,” “Student Financials,” and “Select Colleges and Career Schools” sections.

-After your child provides the required information and their consent and approval and signs the form, the FAFSA form can be submitted.
+After your child provides the required information and their consent and approval and signs the form, their FAFSA form can be submitted.

 Congrats, you completed the FAFSA® form!

-Your child is one step closer to getting money for college, career school, or trade school once you’ve completed your part of their FAFSA form.
-Now that this major step is out of the way, learn what your child should do next after submitting the FAFSA form.
+Your child is one step closer to receiving financial aid for college, career school, or trade school now that their FAFSA form is complete.
+With this major step out of the way, learn what your child should do next after submitting the FAFSA form.

 Your child will receive a confirmation email after the FAFSA form is submitted, and they’ll be able to log in to their StudentAid.gov account to check the processing status of their form.